paths-erc/docs/handbook/manuscripts.md

 ### Quire signature

-#### QUIRE-SIGNATURE
+#### PRESENCE OF QUIRE SIGNATURE
 - Noted if present.
 - DB id: `quiresig`

-#### QUIRE-SIGNATURE TYPE
+#### QUIRE SIGNATURE TYPE
 - Regular/irregular.
 A regular signature respects the logical order of the quires; an irregular signature shows errors or incompleteness in signing the quires.
-We consider as irregular repeated series of regular quire-signatures (e.g.: quires 1-4 signed ⲁ-ⲇ followed by quires 5-8 signed again ⲁ-ⲇ).
+We consider as irregular repeated series of regular quire signatures (e.g.: quires 1-4 signed ⲁ-ⲇ followed by quires 5-8 signed again ⲁ-ⲇ).
 - DB id: `quiretype`

-#### QUIRE-SIGNATURE POSITION
+#### QUIRE SIGNATURE POSITION
 - Top-left / -right / -central / -inner / -outer.
-Position of the quire-signature on the page.
+Position of the quire signature on the page.
 It is usually written in the upper margin.
 The position may vary: near the inner margin, in the centre or near the outer margin.
 For the leaves where recto and verso cannot be identified, "left" or "right" is used.
 - DB id: `quireposition`

-#### NOTES ON QUIRE-SIGNATURE
+#### NOTES ON QUIRE SIGNATURE
-- Special characteristics or exceptions in numbering, type, position, etc. of the quire-signature.
+- Special characteristics or exceptions in numbering, type, position, etc. of the quire signature.
 - DB id: `quirenrnotes`

 ---